 Finding Cheap Rat Cages Through Yard Sales, Consignment, and More

-If you are okay with purchasing a pre-owned cage, then you could save anywhere from 25% to over 90% on a habitat for your pet rat.
-Previously used cages are generally pretty cheap simply because they come from people who potentially owned a pet in the past, but were forced to rehome it or it could have even passed away.
+If you are okay with purchasing a pre-owned cage, then you could save anywhere from 25% to over 90% on habitat for your pet rat.
+Previously used cages are generally pretty cheap, simply because they come from people who potentially owned a pet in the past but were forced to rehome it, or it could have even passed away.
 These are ideal people to purchase cages from if you are currently on a budget.
 If you own or plan to own several pet rats, you may need several cages.
-This method of purchasing cages could save you several hundreds of dollars throughout time.
+This method of purchasing cages could save you several hundreds of dollars over time.

 Making Your Own Pet Rat Cage

-Now that you are aware of the many ways to obtain rat cages cheap, you can use your knowledge to avoid the high retail prices.
-You could even begin your own cage building business as well!
+Now that you are aware of the many ways to obtain rat cages cheaply, you can use your knowledge to avoid the high retail prices.
+You could even begin your own cage-building business as well!
 There are so many different ways to find housing for your pet rats; now, it is up to you to choose which option is best for you and your rat family.